Chart Color Schemes

 Tenterfield is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-Tenterfield's dwelling structures, as per the latest Census, consisted of 94.1% houses and 5.9% other dwellings.
-In comparison, Non-Metro NSW had 93.0% houses and 6.9% other dwellings.
-Home ownership in Tenterfield was 55.1%, with mortgaged dwellings at 22.1% and rented ones at 22.9%.
-The median monthly mortgage repayment in the area was $1,192, higher than Non-Metro NSW's $1,100 but significantly lower than Australia's average of $1,863.
-The median weekly rent figure in Tenterfield was $250, slightly above Non-Metro NSW's $240 and substantially below the national average of $375.
+Tenterfield's dwelling structures, as per the latest Census, consisted of 94.1% houses and 5.9% other dwellings (semi-detached, apartments, 'other' dwellings), compared to Non-Metro NSW's 93.0% houses and 6.9% other dwellings.
+Home ownership in Tenterfield stood at 55.1%, with mortgaged dwellings at 22.1% and rented ones at 22.9%.
+The median monthly mortgage repayment was $1,192, higher than Non-Metro NSW's average of $1,100.
+Median weekly rent in Tenterfield was $250, slightly above Non-Metro NSW's figure of $240.
+Nationally, Tenterfield's median monthly mortgage repayment was significantly lower than the Australian average of $1,863, and its median weekly rent was substantially below the national figure of $375.

 Frequently Asked Questions - Housing